22 things graduates wish they had known as freshers

 In an ideal world, your Maintenance Loan would cover everything from food and accommodation to books and booze.
 However, the reality is that, for a lot of students, the Maintenance Loan barely covers rent.

-In our latest Student Money Survey, 64% of surveyed students thought the Maintenance Loan wasn't big enough, and it left them on average around £582 short every month.
+In our latest Student Money Survey, 58% of surveyed students thought Maintenance Loans weren't big enough.

 Be prepared for this.
 Learn how to budget as soon as possible so you get your finances off to a good start, look for a part-time job to earn some extra cash while you study and get a student bank account that works for you.